SaahilParmar/CS50P/Probem Set 0/tip/README.md

 * Recall that float can convert a str to a float, per - [docs.python.org/3/library/functions.html#float](https://docs.python.org/3/library/functions.html#float).
 * Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir tip

+to make a folder called tip in your codespace.
+Then execute

+$ cd tip

+to change directories into that folder.
+You should now see your terminal prompt as tip/ $.
+You can now execute

+$ code tip.py

+to make a file called tip.py.
+Copy and paste the code above into a file, and complete the implementations of dollars_to_float and percent_to_float, replacing each TODO with one or more lines of your own code.

 # How to Test

 Here’s how to test your code manually: